Skip to main content

 More Information

-skpr config delete --help
+$ skpr config set --help

-usage: skpr config delete [<flags>] <environment> <key>
+usage: skpr config set [<flags>] <environment> <key> <value>

 Flags: